List of Ross County F.C. records and statistics

-Ross County Football Club are a Scottish professional association football club based in Dingwall.
+Ross County Football Club is a Scottish professional association football club based in Dingwall.
 Ross County joined the Highland Football League in 1929, and then were one of two clubs voted into the Scottish Professional Football League System in 1994.

-The club's record appearance maker is Michael Gardyne, who has made Over 400 appearances through four spells at the club.
-Gardyne is also the club's record goalscorer, scoring over 70 goals in major competitions during his time at Ross County.
+The club's record appearance maker is Michael Gardyne, who has made over 400 appearances through four spells at the club.
+Michael Gardyne is also County's all time goal scorer, scoring 73 goals.

 This list encompasses the major honours won by Ross County, records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Ross County players on the international stage, and the highest transfer fees paid and received by the club.
 Attendance records are also included in the list.